davidomid/ServiceLayer/documentation/api/ServiceLayer_AnyToAnyResultTypeConverter_Convert(System_Enum_System_Type).md

 ### [ServiceLayer](ServiceLayer.md 'ServiceLayer').[AnyToAnyResultTypeConverter](ServiceLayer_AnyToAnyResultTypeConverter.md 'ServiceLayer.AnyToAnyResultTypeConverter')
 ## AnyToAnyResultTypeConverter.Convert(Enum, Type) Method
-This need to be implemented so that any source result type enum value can be converted to any destination result type enum.
+This needs to be implemented so that any source result type enum value can be converted to any destination result type enum.
 ```csharp
 public abstract System.Enum Convert(System.Enum sourceResultType, System.Type destinationEnumType);
 ```